brendondalaba/tldr-bible/src/content/bible/17-esther.md

 group: 'Historical Books'
 ---

-# Esther
-*The God Who Works Behind the Scenes*

-> “And who knows but that you have come to your royal position for such a time as this?” — **Esther 4:14**

-Esther tells the story of God’s unseen protection over His people during exile.
-Though His name is never mentioned in the book, His presence is everywhere — guiding events, reversing evil plans, and showing that no circumstance is beyond His control.

----

 ## Overview
 Set in Persia during the reign of King Xerxes (Ahasuerus), Esther follows a young Jewish woman who becomes queen.
 When a wicked official named Haman plots to destroy the Jews, Esther risks her life to stand before the king and intercede for her people.